 It may be that time again.
-Time to renew the green card you’ve had for nearly ten years.
+Time to Renew your Green Card you’ve had for nearly ten years.
 The process can be complicated but FileRight is here to break down how you should prepare.

 We’ve spoken with more than a few immigrants who didn’t realize their green cards were expiring.
 For these folks, renewing their card was much more urgent because of the problems caused by an expired card.